Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Timely and accurate filing of Form INC 20A ensures a smooth start for your company.

-Eligibility for Commencement of Business Certificate
+Eligibility Criteria for Certificate of Commencement of Business

 According to the Companies Act of 2013, it is mandatory for the following companies to obtain a commencement certificate of company before commencing business operations: